markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 - Virtual environments
 - How to use the course resources

 Section 5 is designed to get you up to speed with the key tools that we will use throughout the course.
-There are a few videos on installing configuring and how to use it.
+There are a few videos on installing configuring and how to use Git.

 We will recap on system and Python path.